-Wells-next-the-Sea is a historic commercial port and former ship-building centre and is now the only major harbour along the North Norfolk coast.
-It retains a small fishing fleet and is an active base for windfarm and work vessels as well as home to a good many leisure and private boats and yachts.
+Wells-next-the-Sea is a commercial port and former ship-building centre and is now the only major harbour along the North Norfolk coast.
+It retains a small fishing fleet and has been an active base for windfarm and work vessels as well as home to a good many leisure and private boats and yachts.
 The town and local coastline is also a popular holiday and tourist destination and busy in summer with swimmers, windsurfers, kayakers and walkers around the harbour, beaches and marshes.

-The RNLI has kept a lifeboat at Wells for over 140 years.
+The RNLI has kept a lifeboat at Wells for over 150 years.

 Wells has had a D-class inshore lifeboat since the early 1960s when this immensely successful type of lifeboat was first introduced.
 The D-class is able to operate close to the shore, in shallow water and surf and right onto the beach if necessary, as well as covering the many winding creeks within local harbours and marshes.

 The D-class is ideal for rescuing people cut off by the tide, swimmers in difficulty, injured windsurfers or sailors and for locating lost children or people missing on the beach or marshes.
 Although described as an inshore boat, the ILB is entirely seaworthy and may launch to incidents along the coast from Brancaster to Blakeney or operate several miles offshore.
-It will often launch alongside the Mersey lifeboat to assist in searches, to help recover persons or equipment from the water or to act as back-up or provide assistance as vessels are brought into harbour.
+It will sometimes launch alongside the all-weather lifeboat to assist in searches, to help recover persons or equipment from the water or to act as back-up or provide assistance as vessels are brought into harbour.